afandino/powershell/README.md

+# Powershell
-# Download zip file and save contents on a new folder named: $MIDDLEWARE_HOME\OCS
+Download zip file and save contents on a new folder named: $MIDDLEWARE_HOME\OCS